 To use this feature, you must identify the people in your company who can support this component.
 So you can either turn to your IT department to implement the operating solutions for this API, or directly designate someone in your plant to create an account on your maintenance management platform Mobility Work.

-No matter what the tool you want to communicate with your CMMS is (ERP or CRM, Excel file or Google Sheets, etc.), the public API will retrieve the data you are interested in from this tool or database so that you can visualize it in your maintenance management software.
-This way, you can access this data independently.
+No matter what the tool you want to communicate with your CMMS is (ERP or CRM, Excel file or Google Sheets, etc.), the public API allows you to update your stock levels and to create tasks.

 Your API account

-By subscribing to an API account, your rights are equivalent to those of a network administrator (editing maintenance plans, creating tasks and other features are available), in addition to the access to the public API.
+By subscribing to an API account, your rights are equivalent to those of a network administrator, in addition to the access to the public API.
 Since API accounts are intended for third-party use and sometimes outside a network, the login information provided to you will not allow you to connect to the platform if the feature has not been enabled.
 In parallel, the CMMS user account does not allow to use the public API, in order to guarantee an optimal level of security.